holi-lab/CoRE/README.md

 ## CHED Dataset

 ### 📂 Dataset Preparation
-Please unzip the CHED dataset located at ./CoRE/data/CHED.zip.
+You can unzip the CHED dataset located at ./CoRE/data/CHED.zip.

 ### Dataset Description